-Metro ® by T-Mobile has chosen to offer wireless emergency alerts within portions of its service area, as defined by the terms and conditions of its service agreement, on wireless emergency alert capable devices.
+Metro ® by T-Mobile has chosen to offer wireless emergency alerts, including enhanced geo-targeting, within portions of its service area, as defined by the terms and conditions of its service agreement, on wireless emergency alert capable devices.
 There is no additional charge for these wireless emergency alerts.

-Wireless emergency alerts may not be available on all devices or outside of the Metro service area.
-In addition, not all devices are capable of providing all wireless emergency alert functionality.
-For details on the availability of this service and different features available on wireless emergency alert capable devices, please ask a sales representative, review the Frequently Asked Questions below, or click our list of alert-capable handsets.
+Wireless emergency alerts, including enhanced geo-targeting, may not be available on all devices or in the entire service area, or if a subscriber is outside of the Metro service area.
+For details on the availability of this service on wireless emergency alert capable devices, including the availability and benefits of enhanced geo-targeting, please ask a sales representative, review the Frequently Asked Questions below, or click our list of alert-capable devices.

 Notice required by FCC Rule 47 C.F.R. §10.240 (Commercial Mobile Alert Service).

-Note: As advanced WEA features are deployed by government agencies, they will become more widely available.
+Note: Not all devices are capable of providing all wireless emergency alert functionality.
+As advanced WEA features are deployed by government agencies, they will become more widely available.

 Frequently Asked Questions

-A: A detailed list of handsets on Metro’s network and their level of WEA functionality can be found here.
+A detailed list of devices on Metro’s network and their level of WEA functionality can be found here.

-A: WEA provides alerts that notify the public about critical emergencies such as wildfires and hurricanes, major highway accidents, university campus lockdowns, and child abductions.
-Alerts are issued by, among others, the National Weather Service, state and local authorities, and the president of the United States.
+WEA provides alerts that notify the public about critical emergencies such as wildfires and hurricanes, major highway accidents, university campus lockdowns, and child abductions.
+Alerts are issued by, among others, the National Weather Service, state and local authorities, and the President of the United States.
 Specific alert types include:

 - Presidential Alerts